Warrandyte Cricket Club: Looking back and moving forward (2001 – present)

 The club celebrated its 150th birthday with a dinner held on 22 January 2005 at it was an outstanding success.
 Then on Sunday 13 February 2005, the club continued the celebrations with a Twenty20 against an Invitational XI that included a mix of District cricketers, AFL footballers identities including Sam Mitchell and Gerard Whateley, along with entertainers Wilbur Wilde and Ernie Dingo as MC.

 Up until 2007, statistics were collated from club scorebooks dated back to 1952.
 But after extensive research conducted by Steve Goddard at the State Library of Victoria, match scores and articles were obtained from various newspapers dating back to when the club starting competitively in 1905 and beyond.
 Previously all 1st XI players were given a number in order of their debut, and with over 800 extra match results discovered, 164 more players were added to the list.
 John Till is credited as Warrandyte 1st XI player No.1, while the most recent is Luke Warren No.431.

 A Heritage Night club function was held on 20 January 2007, where past and present players were honoured with their new number.
 It was also the 25th anniversary of the club's first premiership in the top grade, and the players reunited.
 The function followed a Past Players Day, when the newly created Steve Pascoe Cup was fought out between rivals Warrandyte and Norwood, where Pascoe is a life member at both clubs.
 Pascoe also umpired the game, and awarded the Chris Snaidero Medal to the man of the match.
 Snaidero is another legend of both cricket clubs.
 Norwood were victors on this occasion, and the cup will be up for grabs whenever the teams play.

-Overall the decade was extremely successful, and the winning culture improved player numbers that was previously eroded.
+Overall the decade was successful, and the winning culture improved player numbers that were previously eroded.
 From 2003/04 to 2010/11, 30 out of a possible 38 senior teams participated in finals, claiming 7 premierships, as well as 3 junior and 1 veterans flags.
 But unfortunately, none for the 1st XI in 3 attempts, who are still working and striving towards the ultimate success, and a return to the top grade.